Warner Bros.-Seven Arts: History

 Seven Arts Productions acquired Jack L. Warner's controlling interest in Warner Bros.
 Pictures for $32 million in November 1966.
-The merger between two companies was completed by July 15, 1967, and the combined company was named Warner Bros.-Seven Arts.
+The merger between the two companies was completed by July 15, 1967, and the combined company was named Warner Bros.-Seven Arts.
+Eliot Hyman, founder of Seven Arts, was named chairman.
+Warner Bros.
+Pictures president Benjamin Kalmenson served as president of the combined company.
+Warner remained on the board as vice chairman.
+Alan Hirschfield was named financial vice president in October.

+The head of production was Hyman's son, Kenneth Hyman.
+During his tenure, Hyman oversaw the production of hits like Bullitt, Girl On A Motorcycle, Rachel, Rachel and The Heart Is a Lonely Hunter, and The Wild Bunch, as well as George Lucas' first film THX 1138.

+In February 1968, the company sold its 25% stake in Associated British Pictures Corporation to Electric & Musical Industries.

-The acquisition included the black and white Looney Tunes (plus the non-Harman and Ising Merrie Melodies) library, Warner Bros.
+The acquisition included Warner Bros.
 Records (which was renamed Warner Bros.-Seven Arts Records), and Reprise Records.
-Later that same year, Warner Bros.-Seven Arts purchased Atlantic Records.
-Those record labels were combined in 1971 with two other acquisitions (Elektra Records and its sister label Nonesuch Records) in a new holding company, Warner-Elektra-Atlantic, under the direction of Mo Ostin and Joe Smith.
+Later that same year, Warner Bros.-Seven Arts also purchased Atlantic Records.

-The head of production was Kenneth Hyman, son of Seven Arts co-founder Eliot Hyman.
-The first film of production and distribution was Reflections in a Golden Eye.
-Cool Hand Luke was the final film produced by Warner Bros.
-Pictures before and after changing its name.

 Acquisition by Kinney

+Within a year of the acquisition, Warner Bros.-Seven Arts was fielding merger offers.
+By 1969, it had become a takeover target for multiple companies, including Commonwealth United Corporation, National General Corporation, and Kinney National Service.
+However, concern over antitrust laws ultimately ruled out National General and Commonwealth, leaving Kinney as the preferred suitor.
+Kinney sold its Ashley Famous talent agency in order to avoid any conflict of interest in the deal.

-On July 4, 1969, Warner Bros.-Seven Arts was acquired by Kinney National Company, and, in August that year, Ted Ashley became the chairman of the film studio.
+Warner Bros.-Seven Arts was officially acquired by Kinney National Company in July 1969.
+The Hymans resigned from the company and Ted Ashley was named chairman of the film studio in August.
 On December 16, 1969, Warner Bros.-Seven Arts was rebranded as Warner Bros.
 Inc.

 The final film to be released under the Warner Bros.-Seven Arts name was Frankenstein Must Be Destroyed, which was released in February 1970.
 The studio's next film, Woodstock, which was released in March, was credited as a Warner Bros. production, and this credit would be applied to all other productions from the studio afterward with Warner Bros. reestablished as a major film studio.

-In September 1971, due to a financial scandal in its parking lot operation business, Kinney National spun off its non-entertainment assets as National Kinney Corporation, and changed its name to Warner Communications Inc. on February 10, 1972.
+In September 1971, Kinney National spun off its non-entertainment assets as National Kinney Corporation, and changed its name to Warner Communications Inc. on February 10, 1972.